Richard Findlay – Chairman

 Andrew was formerly Agriculture Manager at Wm Morrison Supermarkets, and has worked with numerous retailers and processors in his career as a consultant.
 He is currently a Director of SellmyLivestock, Graindex (UK) Ltd, and an independent board member of Meat and Livestock Commercial Services Ltd (MLCSL).

-Oliver is a first generation organic beef and sheep farmer in Leicestershire.
-The business he manages runs a flock of 850 breeding Lleyn ewes, 75 Angus suckler cows and around 50 acres of organic arable land.
-He has previous experience as a Meat and Livestock Commission industry analyst and farm business consultant.
+Oli is a first generation beef and sheep farmer in Leicestershire.
+He and his wife are partners in her family’s business consisting of a flock of 650 Lleyn breeding ewes, 350 running ewe lambs, and a small Beef Shorthorn suckler herd.
+He previously ran the neighbouring organic beef, sheep and arable estate and has previous experience as a Meat and Livestock Commission industry analyst and farm business consultant.

 Dan Burling - Appointee